flengyel/sagepod/README.md

 ### Note on User ID

 The `user: "1000:1000"` line should match the UID:GID of the sage user in the container.
-Additionally, you should verify that this matches your host system user:
+You should verify that this matches your host system user:

 ```bash
 id $USER